rmad17/rmad17.github.io/src/rmad17-site/content/posts/application-deployment-checklist.md

 > ```Your app is built and you need to deploy it.
 What Next?
 Read On...```

-Before we deploy applications we need to follow a set of process to ensure we are prepared with enough information to manage any issue which may or may not be critical.
+Before we deploy applications we need to follow a set of process to ensure our application stack is prepared for any expected or unexpected events.
-Over the years I have experienced these scenarios and I have created a set of my personal checklists which allow me to quickly check that my application meets all the requirements for recovering from potential pitfalls.
+Over the years I have experienced these scenarios and I have created a set of my personal checklists which allow me to quickly check that my application has all the requirements for recovering from potential pitfalls.
+This article is about sharing the same.

 ```
 Broadly these are the following points we will be covering: